Mon 18 Nov 2024 09:30-16:30

 A unique opportunity for expert guidance, case-study based learning and peer support

-Take one day out to ensure you can communicate effectively with patients, are legally equipped and clinically confident to work with your MDT.
-If you are part of the East Kent Hospitals University NHS Foundation Trust, you can book your free place and refocus on:
+Those in attendance took one day out to ensure they were able to communicate effectively with patients and are legally equipped, and clinically confident to work with the MDT.
+Members of the East Kent Hospitals University NHS Foundation Trust attended and refocused on:

 • Boosting your understanding of the ReSPECT process ahead of your hospital wide rollout